willshersystems/ansible-sshd/README.md

 default templates, the name of the installed ssh service will be provided by the `sshd_service` variable.

+* `sshd_exclusive_configuration`

+If set to *false*, do not manage SSH configuration exclusively.
+This allows SSH configuration modifications from other tasks or roles (e.g sftp role, ...) while preserving idempotency.
+Defaults to *true*.

 * `sshd`

 A dict containing configuration.  e.g.